A flexible JavaScript File Upload Component that works with every stack

 Renders the current state of the file tree to a specified HTML element.

-Use FilePond without a user interface.
-Useful for programmatic processing of files or when building a custom UI on top of FilePond core.
+Use FilePonds programmatic processing of files, or build a custom UI on top of FilePond core.

 const entryTree = createFilePondEntryTree();